GilbertBenimana/GilbertBenimana/README.md

 - 👋 Hi, I’m Gilbert Benimana
 - 👀 I’m interested in Mobile cross-platform and Full-stack Web development with Flutter and Django
-- 🌱 I started my mobile dev journey in 2019
+- 🌱 I started my tech journey in 2019
 - 💞️ I’m open to collaborate on real world app projects
 - 📫 You can reach out to me on my personal email bengil994.bg@gmail.com